emiliodallatorre/Super-SloMo/README.md

 python video_to_slomo.py --video path/to/video.mp4 --sf N --checkpoint path/to/checkpoint.ckpt --fps M --output path/to/output.mp4
 ```

+### Helper script: `sslomo.sh`

+The repository includes a convenience shell wrapper `sslomo.sh` (at the project root) that simplifies running the converter for a single file or small batch.
+In short:

+- Usage: `./sslomo.sh input_video [sf] [fps] [checkpoint]`
+- Defaults: `sf` defaults to 4; output file is created as `input_slomo.mp4` next to the input file.
+- If a checkpoint path isn't provided, the script will attempt to download the pretrained checkpoint into `./checkpoints/` using `gdown` (if available); otherwise it prints instructions to obtain the checkpoint manually.
+- The script simply invokes the Python converter with sensible defaults and prints the final `ffmpeg`/Python command before execution.

+This is intended as a quick, user-friendly entry point for converting local videos.
+See `sslomo.sh` source for full behavior and options.

 If you want to convert a video from 30fps to 90fps set `fps` to 90 and `sf` to 3 (to get 3x frames than the original video).

 Run the following commmand for help / more info